Some important guidelines for voting to save Crews Hill and the Green Belt:

 c) vote for candidates whose policies match your priorities for Enfield — even if they are not your usual party of choice.

-e) in the rest vote for candidates who have the best chance of beating Labour in your area:
+d) Vote for candidates who have the best chance of beating Labour in your ward.

-f] do not vote randomly – that could allow a Labour victory because your votes will be split 4 ways.
+e] do not vote randomly – that could allow a Labour victory because your votes will be

-To find out about your ward look at the last council election here https://en.wikipedia.org/wiki/2022_Enfield_London_Borough_Council_election
+To find out about your ward look at the last council election: https://en.wikipedia.org/wiki/2022_Enfield_London_Borough_Council_election

 Why Crews Hill and Enfield’s countryside need your vote.
 Please think before you vote